3 Carnivorous Plants to Grow as Houseplants!

 2. Pitcher Plants

-Pitcher Plants are called “pitfall trappers.”
-Their large leaves look like tall water pitchers and are filled with water and a digestive fluid that accumulate in the base of the plant.
+Pitcher plants are called “pitfall trappers.”
+Their large leaves look like tall water pitchers and are filled with water and a digestive fluid that accumulates in the base of the plant.
 They attract their prey with pretty “false” flowers and the promise of sweet nectar.
-Flies, ants, and other small bugs are lured to their funnel-like leaves and which are slippery inside, and the bugs accidentally slide down into the pool of digestive fluid.
-Downward facing hairs prevent the captured bugs from climbing back out and here they drown and decompose to feed the plant.
+Flies, ants, and other small bugs are lured to their funnel-like leaves, which are slippery inside—and the bugs accidentally slide down into the pool of digestive fluid.
+Downward facing hairs prevent the captured bugs from climbing back out, and here they drown and decompose to feed the plant.
 The insects that decay in the pitcher plants further attract prey.

 There are many types of pitcher plants.
 This one has yellow flowers.